panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 ## 4. Interactive logs

 The implement of how the console styles the logged messages depends on the host implementation.
-The browsers like Chrome and Firefox offer interactive logs of objects and arrays, while Node console is usually text based only.
+The browsers like Chrome and Firefox offer interactive logs of objects and arrays, while Node console is usually text-based only.

 Let's see how Chrome logs the plain objects, arrays and DOM trees.
-When displayed in console, you can interract with these elements with expanding and collapsing.
+When displayed in the console, you can interact with these elements with expanding and collapsing.

 ### 4.1 Objects